Knowledge Center

 “If companies aren’t making data-driven decisions about their skills and job needs, working within and across industries to partner on building pipelines of talent, and identifying and working with preferred providers of education and training, they are losing in the competition for talent.”

-With a talent pipeline, you are also able to fill open positions more quickly than with reactive hiring.
+With a robust talent pipeline, you are also able to fill open positions more quickly than with reactive hiring.
 RingCentral, a cloud-based business communications provider, built a candidate pipeline with the help of Findem and found that these candidates had a higher conversion rate and resulted in highly motivated hires.

 How to build a talent pipeline